hack-earth/swift-earth/README.md

 * Capture a delta from the pre AST to the post AST.
 This is the "WIP AST delta".
 * Also capture the next edits to be applied from the diff.
 These are the "upcoming edits".

-This defines our first learning task, which we will call our "editing model": given a pre AST and applied edits, generate a WIP AST delta.
+This defines our first learning task, which we will call our "AST edit model": given a pre AST and applied edits, generate a WIP AST delta.
 It's an unusual application of deep learning: we are training a model to approximate something we could accomplish directly with traditional tools] by recompiling.
 But yeah, for performance both in training and inapplication, we need to do that.